zephyrproject-rtos/zephyr/boards/arm/lpcxpresso54114/doc/index.rst

 ********

-The LPCXpresso54114 board has been developed by NXP to enable evaluation of and prototyping with the LPC54110 family of MCUs and with the low-power LPC54110 family of MCUs.
+The LPCXpresso54114 board has been developed by NXP to enable evaluation of and prototyping with the low-power LPC54110 family of MCUs.
 LPCXpresso* is a low-cost development platform available from NXP supporting NXP's ARM-based microcontrollers.
 LPCXpresso is an end-to-end solution enabling embedded engineers to develop their applications from initial evaluation to final production.

 .. image:: ./lpcxpresso54114_m4.png
    :width: 720px